dopecello/dopecello/README.md

 - 🔭 I’m currently working on getting a remote job in the tech industry!
 - 🌱 I’m currently learning how to master Javascript, CSS, GoLang, Python, and Algorithms
-- 👯 I’m looking to collaborate on programs that help benefit music artists!
+- :office: I’m looking to collaborate on programs that help benefit music artists!
 - 🤔 I’m looking for help with mastering overall programming logic and ways of thinking
 - 💬 Ask me about anything regarding music, especially cello.
 - 📫 How to reach me: williamlocke.cello@gmail.com
-- ⚡ Fun fact: I was born in Switzerland! :switzerland:
+- ⚡ Fun fact: I was born in Switzerland!